 - Issuing certified sail numbers per the Racing Rules of Sailing

 - Contributing to the World Sailing’s Offshore Special Regulations (OSR) and Equipment Rules of Sailing (ERS)

 - Developing US Sailing’s Safety Equipment Requirements (SER)

 Please find a description of the groups we work with below.

-Serving as the creators and managers of events, race organizers are charged with overseeing the registration process and constructing the Notice of Race (NOR) per the Racing Rules of Sailing.
+Serving as the creators and managers of sailing events, race organizers are charged with overseeing the registration process and constructing the Notice of Race (NOR) per the Racing Rules of Sailing.
 This Notice includes valuable information for all competitors including registration guidelines, safety training requirements, applicable class rules, eligibility requirements, governing rules, a description of the course, rating/handicap certification, and scoring.
 In all of these areas, the organizers endeavor to serve the interests of their entrants and promote participation.
-Race Organizers are a primary resource for local sailors.
+Race Organizers are the primary resource for local sailors.

 Rating and Handicap Rules